 If you want to put your smart home devices on a guest network, that’s fine, but it may not add much more security.
 It’s better to install a router that supports VLANs, or Virtual LANs, for your smart home devices.

 Most smart devices feature an option in their settings to automatically update when not in use.
-Turn on this setting to keep your software current.
-This ensures any potential issues that could make you vulnerable are eliminated as quickly as they are discovered.
+Turn on this setting to keep your software current to protect your smart home from hackers.
+It guarantees any possible vulnerability is addressed as soon as they are detected.